nitro41992/CS644/FinalExamReview.md

         - Aliasing issues when image sampling

 - Rendering Process
-    - Compute color of original geometry based on light and color (Shading)
+    - Compute original geometry based on light and color (Shading)
     - Project original 3D geometry to 2D model (Projection)
         - How images are drawn
     - Clip original geometry outside of FOV (Clipping)